-COPD is a common alabal condition with iderable morbidity and mortality.1 Underdiagnosis of COPD is a pensistent problem worldwide and continues to be a major reason for the undertreatment of the condition despite the availability of effective on-pharmacotherapeutic and pharmacotherapeutic interventions.2 The global prevalence of COPD is estimated to be 10.3%?
+COPD is a common alabal condition with iderable morbidity and mortality.1 Underdiagnosis of COPD is a pensistent problem worldwide and continues to be a major reason for the undertreatment of the condition despite the availability of effective on-pharmacotherapeutic and pharmacotherapeutic interventions.
+The global prevalence of COPD is estimated to be 10.3%?
 The rates of underdiagnosis in low particularly high, with some estimates suggesting underdiagnosis rates in excess of agnosis usually occurs only after significant lung function has already been lost.
 By the appreciates the fact that tobacco use is time people seek help for their symptoms chronic dependency that often begins in their FEV; has often fallen to -50% of childhood and is itself often substantially reduced.
-In addition, other addition, new scientific evidence has shown consequences of COPD such as that there are many genetic and environmental factors associated with reathlessness, depression and arxiety, often cause people to be less active and less able to cope with the disease.1 The reasons for delayed diagnosis of COPD are numerous and complex including personal-, HCP- and system-level factors that prevent the reporting, recognition or identification of symptoms suggestive of COPD, or the availability of spirometry, essential to Siggnose COPD (see the IPCRG Quick guide to spirometry at: https:// reduced lung function, that vary, accumulate and interact over time, even before birth?
+In addition, other addition, new scientific evidence has shown consequences of COPD such as that there are many genetic and reathlessness, depression and arxiety, often cause people to be less active and less able to cope with the disease.1 The reasons for delayed diagnosis of COPD are numerous and complex including personal-, HCP- and system-level factors that prevent the reporting, recognition or identification of symptoms suggestive of COPD, or the availability of spirometry, essential to Siggnose COPD (see the IPCRG Quick guide to spirometry at: https:// reduced lung function, that vary, accumulate and interact over time, even before birth.?
 CAN EARLIER INTERVENTION can result in better quality of life (QoL).
-A wide body of research indicatesrliting reduces symptom burden and improve QoL.2 To reduce the risk of exacerbation ed to stigma, self-blame and Figure 1: Barriers to earlier diagnosis in COPD and strategies to avercome them www.ipcrg.org/ DTH14J.2 It has been considered by some practitioners and public as a self-inflicted disease if the person has smoked tobacco and this has
+A wide body of research indicatesrliting reduces symptom burden and improve QoL To reduce the risk of exacerbations